Overview

-This is used when a Linux based Virtual Machine and the root drive has run out of space in an existing partition inside a single VM hard disc.
-To actually increase space of the Linux root drive we will perform a simple tweak inside the Linux OS to add extra space to the partition that needs it.
+This is used when a Linux-based virtual machine and the root drive have run out of space in an existing partition inside a single VM hard disc.
+To actually increase the space of the Linux root drive, we will perform a simple tweak inside the Linux OS to add extra space to the partition that needs it.

-2. Right click the VM and select Edit Settings and change Hard Disk size to desired size (90 in this example)
+2. Right-click the VM and select Edit Settings, and change Hard Disk size to the desired size (90 in this example)

 3. Start the VM from the hypervisor